-Note, that the $N$-body representation of the constant density is subject to fluctuation due to the sampling noise.
+We note that the $N$-body representation of the constant density is subject to fluctuation due to the sampling noise.
 The fluctuations can collapse under gravitational influence.
 We have checked that, for our choice of the box length and resolution, this does not occur within the time we simulate.

-We run simulations with a very anisotropic cross-section by employing the numerical scheme for frequent self-interactions developed by \cite{Fischer_2021a}.
+We ran simulations with a very anisotropic cross-section by employing the numerical scheme for frequent self-interactions developed by \cite{Fischer_2021a}.
 Here the strength of the self-interactions is specified in terms of the momentum transfer cross-section,